-English Reports, particularly focusing on the mechanisms that led to the selection of cases that would appear in the, now definitive, edition of the reports (Renton, 1900-1932).
-In that appendix we conclude that, for a study of the development of the English law that was used by later lawyers, the editors of The English Reports were, with some exaggeration, correct in viewing their publication as the "Complete Verbatim Re-issue of the Decisions of the English Courts prior to 1866."4 While this statement would be completely unsatisfactory for a legal historian who was interested in studying the overall configuration of legal activity at any given time and the process by which certain decisions and legal rules came to be made, it is a reasonable approximation for a study like the present one, where we aim to provide a macroscopic overview of the development of the English law produced by the courts and used by later courts.5
+were, with some exaggeration, correct in viewing their publication as the 'Complete Verbatim Re-issue of the Decisions of the English Courts prior to 1866'.
+Although this statement would be completely unsatisfactory for a legal historian who was interested in studying the overall configuration of legal activity at any given time and the process by which certain decisions and legal rules came to be made, it is a reasonable approximation for a study like the present one, where we aim to provide a macroscopic overview of the development of the English law produced by the courts and used by later courts.

-From this database, we first eliminated the reports (5.4 percent) that were available only in Law French.6 We processed the remaining reports in a series of stages.
+From this database, we first eliminated the reports (5.4%) that were available only in Law French.6 We processed the remaining reports in a series of stages.
 First, we standardized the chaotic orthography of the English that spanned many centuries.
 To this end, we converted all reports into modern English orthography, the only feasible standardization possible, which, in addition, aids in the understanding of historic legal texts for the 21st-century scholar.
 Second, we converted obsolete early-modern-English words into current versions.
 Third, we translated individual Latin words, which were occasionally left in the original texts by the editors who produced the English editions.
-After implementing these initial processing steps, we dropped the one percent of reports that were judged to be outliers in terms of our success in matching all words in the reports to entries in modern English dictionaries.
+After implementing these initial processing steps, we dropped 1% of reports that were judged to be outliers in terms of our success in matching all words in the reports to entries in modern English dictionaries.
 Exclusion of these reports ensured a high degree of orthographic standardization and success in word-by-word Latin-to-English translation, as well as minimizing the impact of any OCR errors.
 Appendix B summarizes the details of the construction of the initial corpus and its processing.

 Next, we assigned to each report values of metadata variables.
 Given our interest in the evolution of legal ideas, our primary meta-variable of interest is the year of the reported case.
-(Further meta-variables are incorporated into the estimation as clarified below.)
-The case year was readily ascertained for 93.1 percent of the reports in the full database.
-For the remaining 6.9 percent of cases, most could be dated by visual inspection of electronic copies of the original volumes of The English Reports.
+(Further metavariables are incorporated into the estimation as clarified below.)
+The case year was readily ascertained for 93.1% of the reports in the full database.
+For the remaining 6.9% of cases, most could be dated by visual inspection of electronic copies of the original volumes of The English Reports.
 For some reported cases the year was imputed.
 For the imputed year, we used the year of a case that was closest in pagination to the reported case in question.
-In less than 0.01 percent of the reported cases these methods were not successful.
-For this very small number of reported cases, we assigned the imputed year by randomly drawing a year from a time-interval
+In less than 0.01% of the reported cases these methods were not successful.
+For this very small number of reported cases, we assigned the imputed year by randomly drawing a year from a time-interval determined by the years of the cases covered by the volume in which the report in question was contained.